huaize2020/awesome-nodejs/README-en.md

   - [docx](https://github.com/dolanmiu/docx) - Easily generate .docx files with JS/TS with a nice declarative API.
 Works for Node and on the Browser.

 - PDF
+  - [jsPDF](https://github.com/MrRio/jsPDF) - A library to generate PDFs in JavaScript.
   - [PDFKit](https://github.com/foliojs/pdfkit) - JavaScript PDF generation library for Node and the browser.
   - [percollate](https://github.com/danburzo/percollate) - A command-line tool to turn web pages into beautiful, readable PDF, EPUB, or HTML docs.
   - [pdf-lib](https://github.com/Hopding/pdf-lib) - Create and modify PDF documents in any JavaScript environment.